ncatlab/nlab-content/pages/8/5/9/3/3958/content.md

 \begin{remark}
 The analogous statement for [[supermanifolds]] is false.
 The part that fails is that the formula
 $$A_{\mathbf{R}}=\{a\in A\mid \forall z\in\mathbf{C}\setminus\mathbf{R}\colon (a-z)\in A^\times\}.$$
-no longer defines a real structure on the commutative super algebra of smooth complex-valued functions on a supermanifold.
+no longer defines a real structure on the commutative super algebra of smooth complex-valued functions on a supermanifold, since adding a nilpotent element to $a$ does not change the invertibility of $a-z$.

 In fact, the complexification functor is no longer an equivalence of categories.
 Accordingly, one distinguishes smooth real [[supermanifolds]] and smooth [[complex supermanifolds]].
 Both are used in practice.
 \end{remark}